dodiyaindrajit/travee-flutter-app/README.md

 # travee
+Travee is a Travel and Tourism based Flutter Application with ChatGPT integrated

-travee is a travel & tourism based flutter app, travee gives you travel packages based on  categories, like trekking, weekends, beach, road trips and many more.
+travee gives you travel packages based on  categories, like trekking, weekends, beach, road trips and many more.

 travee app is developed to work with android and ios phones, With a responsive UI